Key facts

 You’ll be taught by highly experienced, internationally renowned experts, giving you unrivalled access to some of the world’s most innovative research, including the world-class COVID-19 research produced by Deakin’s Institute for Health Transformation.
 By drawing on the latest research, we can ensure the course is relevant, informed and reflective of the true nature of the industry.

 As a qualified health professional working in the largest and fastest-growing industry in Australia, career opportunities will be diverse.
 From public health research roles to opportunities within international organisations such as the WHO and UNICEF – your job prospects will be varied and vast.
-Upon graduation, you’ll also have the option of continuing your studies.
+Upon graduation, you will also have the option of continuing your studies.
 You can develop advanced skills and build even more industry experience by articulating into one of the following masters courses:

 - Master of Public Health